 Email sign-offs for formal business

 A formal email is most often sent to someone you haven't met before, a person you don't know well, or a recipient in a position of authority.
 At work, formality is the way to go when making a business inquiry, communicating with a client you are not yet close with, or messaging an executive.
 In these emails, you always want to be polite right-down to the closing line.
-Here's how to end an email in such a situation.
+Here's how to end an email a formal email.

 The not-so-old-fashioned version of "Yours sincerely" is one of the most formal sign-offs and is often used in professional correspondence, especially in emails accompanying cover letters.